Fadi-N/ticketing-market/README.md

 Ticketing Market is a modern web application that allows users to buy and sell tickets for events.
 The system offers advanced event management features, integration with payment systems, and flexible user management.

+## 🌍 Live Demo
+The application is available at: [🔗 Ticketing Market](https://ticketing-market.vercel.app)

 ## 📌 System Architecture

 The application is designed as a modern web system based on a serverless architecture and dynamic data management.
 Key components: